ShipraGupta16/web-scraping-challenge/README.md

 Deliverable 1: Scrape titles and preview text from Mars news articles.

-Deliverable 2: Scrape and analyze Mars weather data, and cleans, visualizes and analyzes the data which exists in a table.
+Deliverable 2: Scrape and analyze Mars weather data, and clean, visualize and analyze the data which exists in a table.

 These are the step-by-step desciptions on the written code: